 We worked for many years to perfect this bread.
 It was imperative to us that our bread was soft, had a smooth texture, had great flavor, and behaved like traditional bread.
 We nailed all of these and are excited to have you enjoy our bread!
 This sandwich bread has been a staple in our house for many years.
 Making this bread is simple and easy to get amazing results with no kneading necessary.
 The uses of this bread are endless.
 Makes one (1) loaf, approximately 21 slices.
-Free From gluten, dairy, soy, egg, peanut, tree nuts, and refined sugar.
+(5lb makes 5x as much) Free from gluten, dairy, soy, egg, peanut, tree nuts, and refined sugar.
 Vegan option instructions are below.

-This mix also makes: New Sandwich Bread Recipe, Yeast Free Focaccia, Croutons, Pull Apart Dinner Rolls, Cinnamon Rolls, New Sandwich Bread, Pumpkin Cinnamon Rolls, Turtle Bread, Stuffing, Empty Tomb RollsInstructional Video
+This mix also makes: New Sandwich Bread Recipe, Yeast Free Focaccia, Croutons, Pull Apart Dinner Rolls, Cinnamon Rolls, New Sandwich Bread, Pumpkin Cinnamon Rolls, Turtle Bread, Stuffing, Empty Tomb Rolls, Bread Baking FAQInstructional Video

 Alternative Ingredient Options